📊 Monitoring and Logging Design - AZ-305 Practice Questions

 • Watch for designing for feature completeness but not for resilience.

-• Questions in Design Identity, Governance, and Monitoring Solutions often include distractors that look correct for Monitoring but violate least-privilege, durability, or availability requirements.
+• Questions in Design Identity, Governance, and Monitoring Solutions often include distractors that look correct for Monitoring but violate least-privilege, compliance, or availability requirements.

 • Avoid picking options purely by feature name; validate data path, failure handling, and governance impact before answering.